prerakmody/torch-parallel-dataloading/README.md

 - Batch Size: We evaluated different batch sizes ranging from 1 to 8.

 ## Results
-### Impact on Training Speed
+### Impact on data loading speed
-We observed that increasing the number of worker processes generally led to faster data loading and training speeds.
+We observed that increasing the number of worker processes generally led to faster data loading and therefore may lead to faster training.
 However, the magnitude of improvement varied depending on factors such as batch size and hardware configuration.

 For smaller batch sizes (e.g., 1 or 2), doubling the number of workers resulted in significant speedups, especially on systems with multiple CPU cores or GPUs.
 However, as the batch size increased, the marginal improvement from adding more workers diminished.
 ![image](https://github.com/prerakmody/torch-parallel-dataloading/assets/34941987/268e5968-fe22-4c2c-8446-87f5e04cd738)